 Because SalariedEmployee inherits from Employee, every SalariedEmployee has an hourly rate field, even though it is not used.
 (The hourlyRate field is private, so it is not inherited in the sense that it is not accessible from within class SalariedEmployee; however, it does exist in the object and is initialized by the constructor - so a value must be supplied to the constructor even though it is not needed!)
-This can be seen from the following Class diagram, which uses a languageindependent notation known as UML (Unified Modelling Language)
+This can be seen from the following Class diagram, which uses a language-independent notation known as UML (Unified Modelling Language)

 - (1) Each box stands for a class.
 The arrow with a triangle at the head connecting them indicates that the class SalariedEmployee extends Employee i.e. a SalariedEmployee "isa" Employee. - (2) Each box has three compartments.
 The first contains the name of the class (and potentially certain other information about the class as we shall see later).
 The second contains the fields of the class (the instance and class variables).
-The third contains the methods. - (a) A subclass inherits all the fields of its superclass.
-Thus, a SalariedEmployee object has four fields - name, ssn, and hourly rate (inherited from Employee) and annualSalary (defined in the class) - (b) A subclass also inherits all the instance methods of its superclass, unless it overrides them.
+The third contains the methods. - (a) A subclass includes all the fields of its superclass (though they may not be accessible in the subclass if they are declared private).
+Thus, a SalariedEmployee object has four fields name, ssn, and hourly rate (inherited from Employee) and annualSalary (defined in the class) - (b) A subclass inherits all the (non-private) instance methods of its superclass, unless it overrides them.
 Thus, the SalariedEmployee class inherits the getName() and getSSN() methods from is superclass and overrides the weeklyPay() method.
 It does not inherit the constructor, since this is not an instance method. - (3) Each field and method is preceded by a visibility specifier.
-The possible specifiers are: - (a) + accessible to any object this corresponds to Java public
+The possible specifiers are:

-- (b) - accessible only to objects of this class this corresponds to Java private - (c) # accessible only to objects of this class or its subclasses which corresponds to Java protected (which we haven't really used yet.).
+- (a) + accessible to any object this corresponds to Java public - (b) - accessible only to objects of this class this corresponds to Java private - (c) # accessible only to objects of this class or its subclasses which corresponds to Java protected (which we haven't really used yet.).
 Note that, in this example, name and ssn are not made protected the subclass has access to them through public methods getName() and getSSN(). - (4) Each field has a type specifier, and each method has a return type specifier. - (5) Each method has type specifiers for its parameters (its signature). - b) What would be a better solution?